-A coach’s job is to facilitate potential change, usually by asking questions to identify the components of the problem and decide between solutions while reinforcing the changes and maintaining a trusting relationship.
+A coach’s job is to facilitate potential change, usually done by asking questions to identify the components of the problem, choosing between solutions to discuss, and offering ways to make, and keep, any changes while maintaining a trusting relationship.

 Habits.
-If a coach has a client base in one area – say, real estate, or leadership – s/he may enter the conversation with many prepared ways of handling similar situations and may miss the unique issues, patterns, and unspoken foundation that may hold the key to success.
+If a coach has a client base in one area – say, real estate, or leadership – s/he may unconsciously enter the conversation with many prepared ways of handling similar situations and may miss the unique issues, patterns, and unspoken foundation that may hold the key to success.

 In What?
 I explain how to trigger ourselves the moment there is a potential incongruence.
 For those unfamiliar with disassociation, try this: during a phone chat, put your legs up on the desk and push your body back against the chair, or stand up.
 For in-person discussions, stand up and/or walk around.
 [I have walked around rooms during Board meetings while consulting for Fortune 100 companies.
 They wanted excellence regardless of my physical comportment.]
 Both of those physical perspectives offer the physiology of choice and the ability to move outside of our instincts.
 Try it.

-Sharon Drew Morgen December 14th, 2014
+Sharon Drew Morgen November 25th, 2019